inBeat/inbeat-website/content/top-influencers/instagram/runners/south-korea/_index.md

 ---
-title: Top 10 Runners Instagram Influencers In South Korea In 2023
+title: Top 10 Runners Instagram Influencers In South Korea In 2024
 description: >-
-  Find top runners Instagram influencers in South Korea in 2023.
-Most popular hashtags: #trailrunning #running #workout #runner.
+  Find top runners Instagram influencers in South Korea in 2024.
+Most popular hashtags: #runner #running #workout #trailrunning.
 platform: Instagram
-hits: 10
+hits: 11
-text_top: Identify the best Instagram profiles on inBeat.
+text_top: Analyze the top-rated Instagram influencers on inBeat.
-text_bottom: inBeat has 10 Instagram influencers like this in South Korea for you to collaborate.
+text_bottom: Our search engine has 11 Instagram influencers like this in South Korea for you to contact.
 profiles:
   - username: "bibisister_j"
     fullname: >-